Learn about one group of investors who ACTUALLY know how to time the markets

 This is the fifth year EWI has created our annual State of the Global Markets Report.
 And since many markets around the world are at a critical juncture, this may be the most-timely edition of the State of the Global Markets Report yet!

 It comes right out of the pages of their paid publications.
-For a limited time, you can see this report at no cost.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+For a limited time, you can see this report at no cost.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.